 From early figurines of women we see the bell-shaped dress and open-top bodice, also with a cinch belt, but it generally thought that this is a representation.
 Two famous Minoan snake goddess figurines from Knossos show bodices that circle their breasts, but these striking figures – probably goddesses, priestesses, or devotees – are dressed differently to the way normal Cretan women dressed.

 From pieces like the Agia Triada Sarcophagus at Knossos, we see that Minoan women normally covered their breasts and priestesses in religious contexts were probably the exception.
 The fact that women wore such elaborate costumes leads one to conclude that women did play a very important role in textiles, and society in general.
 While they wove and created them, the men traded them, especially to Egypt, and this trade brought back not only physical wealth, but ideas, most notably in the fact that the Minoans then started to richly decorate their palaces and villas.
 These wall paintings show that even the plainest of dresses were striped while the finest have a mind-boggling array of all-over patterns, including interlocking grids of motifs, fringing, tassels and embroidery, which were obviously advanced.
 Thick sashes, colourful hair-bands, sculpted aprons, hats, and jewelry add to this astonishing array of beauty.

 With the decline of the Minoans, textiles and costume changed, reflecting yet another era in civilization.
-During the transition from the Bronze Age to the Iron Age women lost their social status and by the dawn of the Classical age, women had lost their status, Women rarely went out of the house except for religious festivals and a maidservant did the shopping.
+During the transition from the Bronze Age to the Iron Age, women lost their social status and by the dawn of the Classical age, rarely went out of the house except for religious festivals and a maidservant did the shopping.
 With women sequestered, the development of textiles, from a commerce point of view, was taken up by men.